sanjanachin/polygraph/README.md

    ```

 8. Add your [openAI key](https://beta.openai.com/account/api-keys) and [MongoDB username + password](https://www.mongodb.com/docs/cloud-manager/tutorial/enable-mongodbcr-authentication-for-group/) to the newly created `.env` and `pytest.ini` files
+   - Note for purposes of peer review: Message Connor Lynch (clynch20@uw.edu) on Slack or via email for the OpenAI and DB keys

 ## Starting the Flask Application